-Symptoms include loud snoring, gasping during sleep, apnoeas, unrefreshing sleep, and excessive daytime sleepiness.
+Symptoms of obstructive sleep apnoea include loud snoring, gasping during sleep, apnoeas, unrefreshing sleep, and excessive daytime sleepiness.

 Obesity, retro- or micrognathia, oropharyngeal narrowing, and macroglossia are common physical features.